-Return to Gathering Homepage 2021 NetVUE Regional Gathering - AAR/SBL Annual Meeting
+2021 NetVUE Regional Gathering – AAR/SBL Annual Meeting

-Religion and Justice Issues in the Undergraduate Classroom:
+Religion and Justice Issues in the Undergraduate Classroom: An AAR/SBL Pre-Meeting

-American Academy of Religion Annual Meeting, San Antonio, Texas
+November 18-19, 2021 · American Academy of Religion Annual Meeting · San Antonio, TX

-This gathering provides an opportunity for teachers and scholars in the field of religious studies to explore the ways that their undergraduate classrooms can become sites for deeper conversations about issues of justice.
+This gathering provided an opportunity for teachers and scholars in the field of religious studies to explore the ways that their undergraduate classrooms can become sites for deeper conversations about issues of justice.
 Students are increasingly interested in issues of religion and justice, and in how these concerns will impact their own future endeavors (including, but not limited to, their work careers).
 Hence, religion and justice issues tend to intersect with the work of helping students to undertake the work of vocational reflection and discernment in their own lives and in the various communities of which they are a part.
-These issues involve a great many aspects of religion and higher education, including the theological and ethical approaches of various faith traditions; the increasingly important role of interreligious and interfaith studies in the undergraduate curriculum; and the relationships among general education, professional preparation, and the personal lifestances of undergraduate students.
-This gathering will address questions such as these:
+These issues involve a great many aspects of religion and higher education, including the theological and ethical approaches of various faith traditions; the increasingly important role of interreligious and interfaith studies in the undergraduate curriculum; and the relationships among general education, professional preparation, and the personal life stances of undergraduate students.
+This gathering addressed questions such as these:

 • How are these issues related to the work of reflection and discernment that undergraduate students are doing as they look toward their future directions in life?